 Extract Natural Frequency Set in Each Cluster

-In this section, we will detect faulty sensor nodes.
-Data of each sensor are obtained from the simulated impact tests on the structure.
-Using the simulated data, the cross spectral density (CSD) functions for the sensors are calculated and stored locally in corresponding sensors.
-For each CH, the power spectrum density (PSD) function is calculated.
-Note that CSD and PSD functions are calculated based on average from 20 tests.

-After obtained its CSD, each sensor node implements the PP method to extract 8 largest peaks from its CSD.
+In this section, we will use natural frequencies to detect faulty sensor nodes.
+For each cluster, the PSD of CH and the CSD for each cluster member are calculated.
+After obtained its CSD, each sensor node implements the PP method to extract 8 largest peaks.
 In this paper, the ith point of a CSD is a peak if: